smart_firebase_fcm 1.0.14 copy "smart_firebase_fcm: ^1.0.14" to clipboard

 WidgetsFlutterBinding.ensureInitialized();

-FirebaseFeatureFlags.enableAnalytics = false;
+FirebaseFeatureFlags.enableAnalytics = true;

 FirebaseFeatureFlags.enableCrashlytics = true;